This is an AI translated post.

 Select Language

-A controversy has arisen surrounding a plan to offer free admission to Osaka Prefecture's junior high and high school students to the 2025 Osaka Kansai World Expo.
-On June 6, Yoshitaka Noda (67), Mayor of Higashiosaka City in Osaka Prefecture, expressed his displeasure at Osaka Prefecture's Board of Education's request for schools to submit responses to a questionnaire directly, stating, "This is a matter that should be handled through each municipality, and isn't it a violation of the rules?"
-He also pointed out that he had not received the responses from Higashiosaka City's public schools.
+Controversy is brewing over a plan to offer free admission to Osaka Prefecture's elementary, junior high, and high school students to the 2025 Osaka-Kansai Expo.
+Noda Yoshikazu, the 67-year-old mayor of Higashiosaka City in Osaka Prefecture, expressed his displeasure at the Osaka Prefectural Board of Education's direct request for survey responses from each school during a regular press conference on the 6th.
+He questioned the appropriateness of the request, stating, "This is a matter that should be handled through each municipality, and isn't it a violation of regulations?"
+He also pointed out that he had not received the responses from Higashiosaka City public schools from the Prefectural Board of Education.

-Mayor Noda speculated that about 80% of the responses from Higashiosaka City's public schools would be "wish to participate."
-However, he pointed out that the questionnaire from the Board of Education only offered the options "wish to participate" and "undecided/under consideration," stating, "Isn't it impossible to understand the true situation?"
-He requested confirmation from Tatsuro Mizuno, the Superintendent of Education for Osaka Prefecture.
-While Mayor Noda expressed support for the plan itself to offer free admission to children to the World Expo, on the condition that "safety is guaranteed," he demanded that "model courses be presented to ensure that children are not left waiting at pavilions."
+Mayor Noda speculated that the responses from Higashiosaka City public schools showed approximately 80% expressing a "desire to participate."
+However, he pointed out that the Prefectural Board of Education's survey only offered the options of "desire" and "undecided/under consideration," questioning whether the true situation could be accurately grasped.
+He requested that Mizuno Tatsuro, the Osaka Prefectural Education Superintendent, clarify the situation.
+While Mayor Noda expressed his support for the initiative to offer free admission to children to the Expo, "provided safety is guaranteed," he also requested that a model course be presented to ensure that the invited children "do not have to wait at the pavilions."

-In particular, there has been strong criticism of the questionnaire format, which only offered two options, "wish to participate" and "undecided/under consideration," effectively eliminating the option to decline.
-Mayor Yamamoto of Konoshi pointed out that "the lack of an option to decline effectively forces participation," raising concerns that the questionnaire was a manipulation designed to increase participation rates as intended by the Board of Education.
-Osaka Prefecture's Board of Education declined to comment on the questionnaire only offering two options.
+In particular, there has been strong criticism of the survey method, which only provided two options: "desire to participate" and "undecided/under consideration," excluding the option to "not participate."
+Kono City Mayor Yamamoto pointed out that the lack of a "not participate" option effectively made participation mandatory, raising concerns that the survey was manipulated by the Prefectural Board of Education to artificially inflate participation rates.
+Regarding the survey's limitation to only two options, the Osaka Prefectural Board of Education stated, "We will refrain from commenting."

-The controversy surrounding the World Expo plan in Osaka Prefecture, where Osaka Ishin has a strong base of support, is emerging as a political issue.
-This controversy appears to have arisen within the political context of Osaka Ishin's strong determination to push forward with the project and the opposition of some local governments.
-It is expected that controversies related to the World Expo plan will continue in the future.
+In Osaka Prefecture, where Osaka Ishin no Kai enjoys a strong base of support, the controversy surrounding the Expo has become a political issue.
+This controversy appears to stem from the political context of Osaka Ishin no Kai's strong drive to promote the project and the resistance from some local governments.
+It is expected that controversies related to the Expo will continue in the future.